Automated management reporting

 • Numbers align better across departments and are easier to explain.

-• The reporting layer becomes a base for BI dashboards, regular management routines and broader analytics automation.
+• The reporting layer becomes a base for dashboards, regular management routines and broader analytics automation.

 Common reporting automation triggers